 This rapid success gave the young company the confidence to set a vision of market leadership by 2020, which they planned to achieve through an intense focus on customer experience.

-Upon his appointment as Chief Information Officer in 2016, Steve Maidment – who had previously been involved in major transformation projects at Australia Post and Telstra – recognised that the company had a lot of catching up to do.
+Upon his appointment as Chief Information Officer, Steve Maidment – who had previously been involved in major transformation projects at Australia Post and Telstra – recognised that the company had a lot of catching up to do.

 “Our industry is dominated by the backing of large international operators, and lead is dictated by who has the best product and the strongest brand.
 As a young company still building its brand, we could see that it had to be through innovation that we would beat the competition.”